Affinity mapping, originally uploaded by dgray_xplane.

 6. Once the content is sorted, ask the group to suggest categories that represent the columns you’ve created and write the categories they agree on at the top of the column (or near a cluster if you chose a cluster rather than a column display).
 Don’t let the players spend an inordinate amount of time agreeing on a name for a category.
 If there’s disagreement over “Facilities” versus “Infrastructure,” write them both.
 If the players produce categories that are significantly different, pay attention to which category gets the most approval from the group and write that one.
 Your visual may end up looking like the one below.

 The value of the Affinity Diagram game increases when two conditions are met.
 The first is that the players generate multiple data points, ideally with good information.
 The second relates to the quality of the sorting.
-The cleaner the players’ insights when they form relationships within the content, the better the categories will be.
+The cleaner the players’ insights when they form relationships within the content, the better the categories will be; only then can you discover embedded patters in your data.

 Fun, optional activity: Run through the Affinity Diagram game once, complete with categorizations.
 Then ask the group to reshuffle the sticky